libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Abstract

 \section{Abstract}

 In the exascale computing era, handling and analyzing massive datasets have become extremely challenging.
-In situ analysis, which processes data during simulation runtime and bypasses costly intermediate I/O steps, offers a promising solution.
-We present \libyt\ (\url{https://github.com/yt-project/libyt}), an open-source C library that enables astrophysical simulations to analyze and visualize data in parallel computation with \yt\ or other Python packages. \libyt\ can invoke Python routines automatically or provide interactive entry points via a Python prompt or a Jupyter Notebook.
+In situ analysis, which processes data during simulation runtime and bypasses costly intermediate {disk input and output} steps, offers a promising solution.
+We present \texttt{libyt} (\url{https://github.com/yt-project/libyt}), an open-source C library that enables astrophysical simulations to analyze and visualize data in parallel computation with \texttt{yt} or other Python packages. \texttt{libyt} can invoke Python routines automatically or provide interactive entry points via a Python prompt or a Jupyter Notebook.
 It requires minimal intervention in researchers' workflow, allowing users to reuse job submission scripts and Python routines.
-We describe \libyt's architecture for parallel computing in high-performance computing environments, including its bidirectional connection between simulation codes and Python, and its integration into the Jupyter ecosystem.
-We detail its methods for reading AMR simulations and handling in-memory data with minimal overhead, and procedures for yielding data when requested by Python.
-We describe how \libyt\ maps simulation data to \yt\ frontends, allowing post-processing scripts to be converted into in situ analysis with just two lines of change.
-We document \libyt's API and demonstrate its integration into two astrophysical simulation codes, \gamer\ and \enzo, using examples including core-collapse supernovae, isolated dwarf galaxies, fuzzy dark matter, the Sod shock tube test, Kelvin-Helmholtz instability, and the AGORA galaxy simulation.
-Finally, we discuss \libyt's performance, limitations related to data redistribution, extensibility, architecture, and comparisons with traditional post-processing approaches.
+We describe \texttt{libyt}'s architecture for parallel computing in high-performance computing environments, including its bidirectional connection between simulation codes and Python, and its integration into the Jupyter ecosystem.
+We detail its methods for reading {patch-based adaptive mesh refinement (AMR)} simulations and handling in-memory data with minimal overhead, and procedures for yielding data when requested by Python.
+We describe how \texttt{libyt} maps simulation data to \texttt{yt} frontends, allowing post-processing scripts to be converted into in situ analysis with just two lines of change.
+We document \texttt{libyt}'s API and demonstrate its integration into two astrophysical simulation codes, \texttt{GAMER} and \texttt{Enzo}, using examples including core-collapse supernovae, isolated dwarf galaxies, fuzzy dark matter, the Sod shock tube test, Kelvin-Helmholtz instability, and the AGORA galaxy simulation.
+Finally, we discuss \texttt{libyt}'s performance, limitations related to data redistribution, extensibility, architecture, and comparisons with traditional post-processing approaches.

-\keywords{ Astronomy software (1855), Astronomy data analysis (1858), Open source software (1866), Astronomy data visualization (1968), Distributed computing (1971) }
+\keywords{ \uat{Astronomy software}{1855} --- \uat{Astronomy data analysis}{1858} --- \uat{Open source software}{1866} --- \uat{Astronomy data visualization}{1968} --- \uat{Distributed computing}{1971} }